Date of Birth: Boston, Mass. 1942

 Drugs: Supports strict drug laws of New York City.

-Education: In office Bloomberg changed state education board to be taken over by mayoral control.
+Education: In office, Bloomberg changed the state education board to be taken over by mayoral control.
 By the end of his second term, New York City’s school budget went from $12B-$20B.

 Energy and Oil and Environment: Bloomberg is a strong advocate for environmental protection.
 He implemented PlaNYC in 2007 to fight climate change.
 His plan for reducing NYC’s carbon footprint includes: converting the taxi fleet to hybrid cars, a program for congestion pricing to discourage driving during peak hours, planting 1 million trees throughout the city and transforming buildings into “green” buildings.
 His goal is to reduce carbon emissions by 30% by 2030 and make New York an environmentally sustainable city.